ratoru/hledger-starter/README.md

     - You need programming experience.
     - Needs a lot of time to set up.
     - If your financial life is very complicated, it might reach its limits.
-    - Less fancy pre-built web UIs. `fava` is probably the best one available.
+    - Less fancy pre-built web UIs. `paisa` or `fava` are probably the best ones available.

 Before continuing read about [full-fledged-ledger](https://github.com/adept/full-fledged-hledger/wiki/Key-principles-and-practices), which this repo is based on.
 It will do a good job of motivating you to get started!
+In case you would like to learn more about plain text accounting or doubly entry accounting, read [Command-line Accounting in Context](https://beancount.github.io/docs/command_line_accounting_in_context.html).
+Even though the document covers beancount, I really enjoyed reading it.

 ## Setup